• Skip to primary navigation

 TASK12 — http://www.Task12.org

-Iowa residents or staff register here for the Educational Interpreter Performance Assessment.
+Iowa residents or those working as interpreters in Iowa may register here for the Educational Interpreter Performance Assessment.
 Iowa interpreters may test in any state that is part of TASK12.
 The complete testing schedule for all TASK12 states is available here.
 More information about the EIPA is available here, but please note that Iowa interpreters should register through TASK-12, not through Boy’s Town.

-Iowa and nearby state EIPA Testing Dates for 2020-21 are:
+Iowa and nearby state EIPA Testing Dates can be found here.

 Educational Interpreter Professional Development contact: